 If you are coming from any city located on the plains (like from Delhi/Chandigarh), do take a break in Manali — or a place located at a similar altitude.

 Driving straight from a place located at 200m altitude to a place at 3000m can take a toll on your body.
-Moreover, the temperature difference between the two places is enormous — from temperatures above 40 degrees celsius to subzero temperatures at the north portal of the Atal tunnel (during winters).
+Moreover, the temperature difference between the two places is enormous — from temperatures above 40 degrees Celsius to subzero temperatures at the north portal of the Atal tunnel (during winters).

 The second thing you need to consider is the speed limit.
 As the Atal tunnel is built under the Seri Nallah stream.
-Water ingressing into the tunnel walls from Seri Nallah could cause the formation of black ice on tunnel tarmac during the winters as the tunnel will act as a venturi for icy winds blowing in through the North portal.
+Water ingressing into the tunnel walls from Seri Nallah could cause the formation of black ice on the tunnel tarmac during the winters as the tunnel will act as a venturi for icy winds blowing in through the North portal.

-If you drive above the speed limits on a slippery surface, your car can easily go into a slide causing a major accident!
+If you drive above the speed limits on a slippery surface, your car can easily go into a slide, causing a major accident!

 Manali to Chandratal lake via Atal tunnel drive